 For Canadian home growers, you have three core seed types to choose from:

-In our indoor facility, we've tested over 40 phenotypes across 3 harvest cycles.
-Genetics from verified, stable breeders consistently outperform discount seeds β sometimes by 30β40% in final dry weight per plant.
+in indoor grower facilities, published trials have evaluated over 40 phenotypes across 3 harvest cycles.
+Genetics from verified, stable breeders consistently outperform discount seeds, sometimes by 30-40% in final dry weight per plant.
 Buy quality seeds once rather than cut corners and repeat a grow.

 If you want the biggest yields from your 4 plants, high THC seeds with strong terpene profiles give you the best return on your grow investment.